 A student accumulating five unexcused tardies to school will be assigned a one day Friday school assignment for each group of five unexcused tardies.
 Accumulation of ten total tardies to school (excused or unexcused) will result in a one day Friday school assignment.
 These tardies will be accumulative for the semester.
-Students arriving to school between 7:40-7:45 are considered tardy to first period class.
-After 7:45, students will be tardy to school until 11:10 then it will become a half-day absence (at 12:05 it becomes a full-day absence).
-Tardies resulting from a medical appointment (doctor, dentist, etc.) or tardies which were pre-arranged following school guidelines will not be counted towards the five-tardy limit.
+(Students arriving to school between 7:40-7:45 are considered tardy to first period class.)
+Students arriving after 7:45, will be tardy to school until 11:10, then it will become a half-day absence Tardies resulting from a medical appointment (doctor, dentist, etc.) or tardies which were pre-arranged following school guidelines will not be counted towards the five-tardy limit.
 Tardies resulting from oversleeping, car problems, etc. may result in missed school work not being made up.
-After the fifth set of five tardies to school (25), an out of school suspension will be issued.